-This letter was hand-delivered to every home in the streets around Bear Flat on 21st March 2020.
-An update is being printed and will be delivered house-to-house early next week.
+A first letter was hand-delivered to every home in the streets around Bear Flat on 21st March 2020.

 The Bear Flat Association has set up a help-line for anyone self-isolating and who is having difficulty in shopping for food and other essentials, in getting medicines or maybe needing someone to talk to.
 To use the help-line, you can either email or telephone: